JoseSagwe/SprinBootTaskTrackerProject/README.md

 ### Data Model

-The `Todo` class represents a task with the following attributes:

 - `id`: Unique identifier for the task.
 - `username`: Username associated with the task.
 - `description`: Task description.